Installing Sonatype Nexus Repository Using the OpenShift Operator

 Prerequisites

-You must be running the OpenShift platform and have access to RedHat repositories
+Running the OpenShift platform with access to RedHat repositories and Administrator privileges

-You will need a separate OpenShift project for your Sonatype Nexus Repository deployment
+A separate OpenShift project for Sonatype Nexus Repository

-You must have a PostgreSQL database set up and accessible to your OpenShift cluster
+A PostgreSQL database accessible to the OpenShift cluster

 $ base64 nx-license.lic cylwwtYx6Fjh7o4k34Ih3KM.....